 All capital assets are valued at historical cost, or estimated historical cost, if actual amounts are unavailable, based on the amount provided by the appraisal firm retained by the County.
 Donated fixed assets are recorded at their estimated fair value at the date of donation.
-Assets obtained during the course of the year are depreciated for that portion of the year in which the asset was owned while assets that are disposed of are not depreciated for the portion of the year in which the asset was disposed of in the year the disposal occurs.
+Assets obtained during the course of the year are depreciated for that portion of the year in which the asset was owned while assets that are disposed of are not depreciated for the portion of the year in which the asset in which the asset was disposed of.